 U-Battery continuing to lead as the industry voice for SMRs in Canada

 Following an engaging presentation at Pickering Nuclear earlier this month, U-Battery Canada’s Sean Donnelly had another opportunity to speak with North American Young Generation in Nuclear (NAYGN) members at the Darlington Nuclear Generating Station.
-Organized by the NAYGN, the lunch and learn session was well attended by members of NAYGN’s Durham chapter, which includes operations and facility staff from the Ontario Power Generation’s (OPG) Darlington plant.
+Organised by the NAYGN, the lunch and learn session was well attended by members of NAYGN’s Durham chapter, which includes operations and facility staff from the Ontario Power Generation’s (OPG) Darlington plant.

 During the session, Sean spoke about the range of opportunities that are emerging for OPG, and on a broader scale, for the Canadian nuclear industry to continue to build its presence as a global leader in clean energy development.
 Earlier this month, the Government of Canada released the much-anticipated SMR Roadmap to engage stakeholders on the future of SMRs in Canada.